PSHE - including Relationships and Health Education

 Intent

-At Northbourne we use the ‘Jigsaw’ PSHE programme, which ensures that we have a wide coverage of the subject areas at age appropriate levels.
-‘Jigsaw’ is approved by The Church of England and therefore is in-line with the school’s faith requirements.
+At Northbourne we use the ‘KAPOW’ PSHE programme, which ensures that we have a wide coverage of the subject areas at age appropriate levels.
+‘KAPOW’ is approved by The Church of England and therefore is in-line with the school’s faith requirements.

 PSHE at Northbourne promotes the spiritual, moral, cultural, mental and physical development of pupils at the school.
 It also prepares pupils at the school for the opportunities, responsibilities and experiences of later life.
 PSHE runs throughout everything we do at school as it underpins how we want children to learn and grow.
 We also make strong links between the school values of "independence, resilience, emotional intelligence, inquisitiveness, collaboration and communication."
 This enables us to have a holistic ethos to our PSHE curriculum.